Catherine of Siena: Later life

 In late November 1378, with the outbreak of the Western Schism, the new Pope, Urban VI, summoned her to Rome.
 She stayed at Pope Urban VI's court and tried to convince nobles and cardinals of his legitimacy, both meeting with individuals at court and writing letters to persuade others.

 For many years she had accustomed herself to a rigorous abstinence.
 She received the Holy Eucharist almost daily.
 This extreme fasting appeared unhealthy in the eyes of the clergy and her own sisterhood.
 Her confessor, Raymond, ordered her to eat properly.
 However, Catherine replied that she was unable to, describing her inability to eat as an infermità (illness).
 From the beginning of 1380, Catherine could neither eat nor swallow water.
 On 26 February she lost the use of her legs.

-Catherine died in Rome on 29 April 1380, at the age of thirty-three, having suffered a massive stroke eight days earlier, which paralyzed her from the waist down.
+Catherine died in Rome on 29 April 1380, at the age of thirty-three, having suffered a massive stroke eight days earlier, which paralysed her from the waist down.
 Her last words were, "Father, into Your Hands I commend my soul and my spirit".